tellurianinteractive/Tellurian.Trains.TimetablePlanningApp/README.md

 It is in its initial phase and the preview will be updated when new features are available.
 Other projects will be in my focus during 2023, so we'll see when I can make progress.

 It is now possible to validate XPLN-plans online.
 It's a first stage to import XPLN into the database.
+XPLN-files will be a good source for easily getting a lot of test data into the database.

 If you have questions, comments or ideas, please file them at the GitHub discussion page.